F0lha/elasticsearch/docs/ESOF/Report 2.md

 ====================
 Elasticsearch is a distributed search engine and data storage system based on Apache Lucene.

-Its nature as a distributed search engine and data storage system requires as a main feature that the various shards that comprise the document be distributed between various machines or nodes.
-Its touted high availability necessitates that the various shards be constantly communicating with each other, ready to appropriately respond to a variety of failures in the different nodes.

-Both the growing need for high throughput and the need for reliability are fulfilled by the redundancy in the replicated shards housed in the nodes.

 Functional Requirements:
 * Data Storage - the system must be able to store the information to be retrieved and searched